LiveHelperChat/doc/docs/javascript-arguments.md

             window.$_LHC.init();
     },
     phash : 'phash',    // Payment ID | Optional
+    profile_pic : null,    // Profile picture to use for the visitor.
+This
+                           // It can be direct path to the image - 'https://demo.livehelperchat.com/design/defaulttheme/images/general/logo.png',
+                           // Or can be string used for avatar generation 'remdex' same as https://demo.livehelperchat.com/index.php/widgetrestapi/avatar/remdex
-    events:[{id:"birthday",val:"value"}], // Events to log for proactive chat invitation. `val` is optional | Optional
+                           // See documentation from below how to change avatar on the fly events:[{id:"birthday",val:"value"}], // Events to log for proactive chat invitation. `val` is optional | Optional
     tag: 'some_tag',     // Tag for proactive chat invitation | Optional pvhash : 'pvhash',  // Payment verify hash | Optional